M2kishore/Google-Cloud-Sprint-Bootcamp-2022/README.md

-# Linux-Shell-Script
+# Google cloud Sprint Bootcamp 2022
-A collection on shell scrips for simple tasks to be done
+A collection assignmets and case studies done in the bootcamp